 Helpful hint: If you ever want to see all references, run git show-ref, which will list all references.

-HEAD is a symbolic reference.
-You might wonder, when running git branch <branch>, how Git knows the SHA-1 of the last commit.
-Well, the HEAD file is usually a symbolic reference to your current branch.
 You might be thinking to yourself, "You keep saying symbolic; what does that mean?"
 Great question!
 Symbolic means that it contains a pointer to another reference.
 If your head is spinning, I'm with you.
 It took me quite a bit of Googling and reading to finally understand what exactly HEAD is.
-Here is a great analogy, pulled from this website
+Here is a great analogy, pulled from this article explaining Git Head

 A good analogy would be a record player and the playback and record keys on it as the HEAD.
 As the audio starts recording, the tape moves ahead, moving past the head by recording onto it.
-The stop button stops the recording while still pointing to the point it last recorded, and the point that record head stopped is where it will continue to record again when Record is pressed again.
+The stop button stops the recording while still pointing to the point it last recorded, and the point that record head stopped is where it will continue to record again when record is pressed again.
 If we move around, the head pointer moves to different places; however, when Record is pressed again, it starts recording from the point the head was pointing to when Record was pressed.

-➜ understanding-git git:(master) cat .git/HEAD
+cat .git/HEAD

 ref: refs/heads/master

 This makes sense because we are on the master branch.
-HEAD is, essentially, always going to be the reference to the last commit in the currently checked-out branch.
+HEAD is, essentially, always going to be the reference to the last commit in the currently checked-out Git branch.

 Helpful Tip: You can run git diff HEAD to view the difference between HEAD and the working directory.

-We have covered a lot in this post!
-We've learned a bit of fun history regarding how Git came about and examined the main plumbing that makes all of the magic happen!
 If you want to continue to dive deeper into Git, as well as better understand how some of the common commands work, I highly recommend the book titled "Pro Git", which is available for free here.
+We've also written extensively on some incredibly useful Git tips and tricks if you're looking to move into more advanced Git commands quickly.

-2. Get the Honeybadger newsletter
+Get the Honeybadger newsletter

 Each month we share news, best practices, and stories from the DevOps & monitoring community—exclusively for developers like you.